Canadian Museum of Nature

 - Closing Date

-The Canadian Museum of Nature (CMN) is seeking a dynamic, innovative and creative ichthyologist to conceive, design and conduct a program of independent and collaborative, field and collection-based systematic research on fish; to publish results of scientific research; to contribute to and provide advice on the development and use of the Museum’s Fish Collection; and to work with other museum staff on the development and production of exhibits, outreach and educational programs.
+The Canadian Museum of Nature (CMN) is seeking a dynamic, innovative and creative ichthyologist to conceive, design and lead a program of independent and collaborative, field and collection-based systematic research on fish; to publish results of scientific research; to contribute to and provide advice on the development and use of the Museum’s Fish Collection; and to work with other museum staff on the development and production of exhibits, outreach and educational programs.
 The successful candidate will join the CMN’s Zoology Section, which includes a team of eighteen research and collection staff.
-He/she will have access to excellent research infrastructure, including a molecular systematics laboratory and cryogenic preservation centre, high-powered microscopy facilities, X-ray facility, and the largest and most comprehensive fish collection in Canada.
-More information is available at nature.ca/en/about-us/careers-volunteering/careers/research-scientist-vertebrate-zoology-ichthyology.
+He/she will have access to excellent research infrastructure, including a molecular systematics laboratory and a cutting-edge cryogenic preservation centre, high-powered microscopy facilities, X-ray facility, and the largest and most comprehensive fish collection in Canada.

 - Ph.D.in vertebrate zoology or related field of study, with a specialization in ichthyology;

-Candidates will have up to 10 years of work experience.
+- Up to 10 years of work experience;

-Trained and experienced in scientific research that advances knowledge of the natural history of fish species in Canada (we emphasize collection-based research with competence in both molecular and morphological methods of phylogenies and taxonomy).
+- Trained and experienced in scientific research that advances knowledge of the natural history of fish species in Canada (we emphasize collection-based research with proven competence in both molecular and morphological methods of phylogenies and taxonomy);

-Possess a strong publication record, use up-to-date technology, and have an active fieldwork program with particular but not exclusive emphasis on Canada.
-Field experience in the Canadian Arctic is an asset.
+- Possess a strong publication record, use up-to-date technology, and have an active fieldwork program with particular but not exclusive emphasis on Canada;

 - Cover letter describing past and present research experience as well as a proposed long-term research plan, the ways in which this research would contribute to and utilize the CMN fish collection, and the fieldwork this research may include;